pygod-team/pygod/docs/index.rst

 such as Dominant (SDM'19) and GUIDE (BigData'21).
 For consistently and accessibility, PyGOD is developed on top of `PyTorch Geometric (PyG) <https://www.pyg.org/>`_ and `PyTorch <https://pytorch.org/>`_, and follows the API design of `PyOD <https://github.com/yzhao062/pyod>`_.
-See examples below for detecting anomalies with GNN in 5 lines!
+See examples below for detecting anomalies with PyGOD in 5 lines!

 **PyGOD** is under actively developed and will be updated frequently!
 Please **star**, **watch**, and **fork**.